 I’ve broken up the 18 ideas to build residual income into 4 categories:

 - Investing: invest money in and earn a return on your initial investment.
 Reinvest the money and your returns will grow over time.
 Fully dependent on monetary investment.
 Nearly 100% passive.

 - Creating: create a platform that you can monetize through ads, online course, affiliate marketing, products, etc. Low monetary upfront investment.
 High amount of effort up front with great potential for passive income down the road

 - Services: Things like advisory or brokerage services, they take almost no monetary upfront investment, easy to start, and scalable.
 Less passive.

 - Life / Habits: Optimizing your budget & spending to earn more money.

 Let’s get started…

 Investing in something that continues to pay you

-Building residual income can be as easy as finding something to invest in that will earn you a return for your money.
-You don;’t have to spend hours a day blogging or creating youtube videos to make passive income.
+Building residual income can be as easy as finding something to invest in that will earn you a return for your money with little or no effort.
+You don’t have to spend hours a day blogging or creating youtube videos to earn passive income.

-If your money is earning you a return for little to no effort once you’re set-up, then you are earning residual income.
+If your money is earning you a return for little or no effort once you’re set-up, then you are earning residual income.